 I recently finished listening to Profit First, https://profitfirstbook.com.
 A good audio book.
 I rather enjoyed it and highly recommend it.
 I was doing somethings right but I was also not doing a lot of things.
-Hearing another voice, besides my own, was very helpful to getting my business in budget.
+Hearing another voice, besides my own, was very helpful to getting my small business in budget.

 The developers approach to budgeting

 A little caveat that I have discovered is that some developers prefer to be minimalist when it comes to developing a website.
-I find this a hugely debatable approach since more and more of business owners are becoming savvy at doing it themselves.
-A minimalist approach to development often leaves the business owner with limited capabilities to update their website.
-If the business owner doesn’t want to edit their website then it really isn’t a problem.
+I find this a hugely debatable approach since more and more of small business owners are becoming savvy at doing it themselves.
+A minimalist approach to development often leaves the small business owner with limited capabilities to update their website.
+If the small business owner doesn’t want to edit their website then it really isn’t a problem.
 Less admin controls equals less to download and thus a faster website.
-So, there are benefits and disadvantages depending on whether or not the business owner actually wants to edit their own website.
+So, there are benefits and disadvantages depending on whether or not the small business owner actually wants to edit their own website.

 A web designer’s budget can get out of control really quickly if they are not a minimalist developer working for a client who doesn’t want to touch their website.
 If this describes your situation as a web designer then just understand who your ideal client is and budgeting shouldn’t be a problem.

 Budget? right, sorry I got sidetracked but here is how the method of development influences the budget.
 In the case that the business owner does want to edit the website then more admin controls are needed.
 Most often time this means a sophisticated theme, a page builder and more plugins.
 A purchased theme, builder and plugins means more stuff to download thus longer download times which is not good for the end user.